HIPAA GuideUpdated March 26, 2026

 Does OpenAI offer a BAA for ChatGPT?

-OpenAI offers a BAA for ChatGPT Enterprise and for developers using the OpenAI API.
-Standard ChatGPT plans (Free and Plus) do not include BAA capability.
-This is clearly stated in OpenAI's enterprise privacy documentation.
-Most therapists use the Free or Plus plan, which means most therapists using ChatGPT with client data are out of compliance.
+OpenAI says BAAs can be explored for certain sales-managed ChatGPT offerings and are available for qualifying API use cases.
+Standard ChatGPT plans, including Free, Plus, and Business, do not include BAA capability.
+Most therapists use those standard plans, which means most therapists using ChatGPT with client data are out of compliance.

 Is ChatGPT Enterprise HIPAA compliant?

-ChatGPT Enterprise does offer Business Associate Agreement capability, which is the foundational requirement for HIPAA compliance.
+Certain sales-managed ChatGPT offerings can support a Business Associate Agreement, which is the foundational requirement for HIPAA compliance.
 However, HIPAA compliance also depends on how your organization configures data controls, access permissions, and breach response.
-Enterprise starts at approximately $30 per user per month with volume minimums, making it inaccessible to most solo practitioners.
+These plans require procurement, legal review, and admin controls that most solo practitioners do not have.

 What happens if I use ChatGPT with client data?